mortar-works/mortar-website/src/site/use-cases/find-digital-help-in-Salford.md

 pageImage: bg-digitalinclusion-salford.jpg
 homepageImage: salford-01.png
 description: |-
   'Find Digital Help' is delivering early interventions for Salford's residents, families and businesses.
-Through a tailored implementation of our Digital Inclusion Triage Tool we are supporting Salford in adopting a more holistic, place-based approach to digital inclusion, and redefining how local services work together to tackle exclusion.
+A tailored implementation of our Digital Inclusion Triage Tool is supporting Salford in adopting a more holistic, place-based approach to digital inclusion, and redefining how their local services work together to tackle exclusion.

 order: 1